bingwork/Bert-Multi-Label-Text-Classification/README.md

 ## Bert multi-label text classification by PyTorch

-This repo contains a PyTorch implementation of the pretrained BERT and XLNET model for multi-label text classification.
+This repo contains a PyTorch implementation of the pretrained BERT model for multi-label text classification.

 ###  Structure of the code